DtxdF/AppJail.docs/docs/templates.md

     We can open an editor using `appjail-config edit` or use `appjail-config set -R1` to convert a parameter into a required one.

-As mentioned, if we don't edit the template before starting the jail, `appjail start` will complain:
+As mentioned, if we don't edit the template before starting the jail, `appjail-start(1)` will complain:

 ```console
 # appjail quick vjail start template=/tmp/vnet.conf